coverclock/com-diag-hazer/README.md

 # Abstract

-This software is an original work of its author(s).

 This file is part of the Digital Aggregates Corporation Hazer package.
 Hazer is a simple C-based parser of the NMEA (National Marine Electronics Association) 0183 4.10 strings produced by most Global